SuchZNC/zncbot/README.md

 **reqchan** - Specifies the channel the bot will be using to receive ZNC requests.

+**disableapproval** - (NOT RECOMMENDED TO ENABLE, UNLESS YOU HAVE SOMETHING ELSE TO REPLACE THIS) Disables the requirement for an account to be approved.
+Set to "True" if you really need to disable it, but it's best to leave it to "False".

 ## Roadmap/To-do List (Always looking for contributors and help!)
 * Create a pending command, which would list accounts that are still "pending" or waiting for their account to be approved or denied.
 * A better online/offline tracker, this is useful to check if a user is online or connected to their account, in !userinfo.